Taking you way back…

 The San hunter-gatherers commonly known as Bushman, inhabited these

-natural caves and recorded major events in their daily lives by painting them on the cave walls.
+natural caves, thrived in some of the most harshest environments and recorded major events in their daily lives by painting them on the cave walls.

 Matobo, meaning “bald heads” has some precariously balancing rock formations that have been slowly molded over